Who We Are

 We are heartened by the enthusiasm and support of all our visionary friends for the ongoing work at NECC, where the future holds boundless promise.
 Expanding partnerships (locally and abroad) and increasing programming will broaden employment opportunities, improve quality of life, inspire young leaders, and safeguard the environment for future generations in Kenya and beyond.

-Our mission – to foster improved living standards, poverty reduction, and environmental respect in disadvantaged communities by teaching sustainability and conservation through practical grassroots projects – reflects that of NECC.
+Our mission – to foster improved living standards, poverty reduction, and environmental respect in disadvantaged communities through education, self-help, and practical grassroots projects. – reflects that of NECC.

 Board of Directors